rogelj/Jelly-Belly/Jelly Belly/CalculatingDiscounts/readme1.md

 - Create a lazy property that returns the maximum discount that can be applied.

-**Assignment 10: Method**
+- [x]  **Assignment 10: Method**

-- Create a method that calculates and returns `totalAmountAfterApplyingDiscount`.
+- Create a method that calculates and returns `totalAmountAfterDiscount`.
 Hint: Method belongs to a class/ struct/ enum.

 **Assignment 11: Protocol**